 A resident of neighboring Rathedaung township, Nay Zaw Lin has worked as a teacher at Buthidaung’s Pyinchaung village primary school for three years and is currently teaching students from families displaced by the conflict who are living at the village monastery.

-When contacted for comment about the teacher’s arrest, Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command responsible for Rakhine state, told RFA that he was not aware of the situation.
+When contacted for comment about the teacher’s arrest, Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state, told RFA that he was not aware of the situation.

 “I haven’t got this news,” he said.
 “The authorities might have detained him for questioning because it is the conflict area.
 I haven’t got this report.”